JerryGreenough/MeshApp/README.md

 on the point and entering the required co-ordinates in the dialogue box.

 <p>
-Click on the polygon option from the top menu to create a polygon from the points in the graphics area.
+Click on the 'Polygon' option from the top menu to create a polygon from the points in the graphics area.
 The outer boundary of the convex hull of the points can be created by ensuring the 'Polygon Method' slider from the right hand menu is set to 'Convex Hull' .. otherwise the polygon vertices appear in the order of point creation.
 Polygons can also be created from selected groups of points.
 The selection of points is achieved by left clicking on one corner of the selection area and then dragging the cursor to the opposite corner.
 The selected points are then highlighted by concentric circles.
 Click the 'Polygon' option to create polygons from the selected points.